nulltea/kicksware-api/README.md

 ## Wrap Up

-**Kicksware API** is the accumulation of Kicksware's business logic in form of distributed, atomically granulated stateless web-services, where each responsible only for its entities, use cases, API endpoints.
+**Kicksware API** is the accumulation of Kicksware's business logic in the form of distributed, atomically granulated, stateless web-services, where each is responsible only for its entities, use cases, API endpoints.

 It exposes access to the data and its functionality as a set of both RESTfull endpoints and gRPC remote procedures.

-There are two options for performing Kicksware API deployment.
-To ensure top performance with longer uptime and lesser lateness while having effective and automated control on scalability Kicksware utilizes Kubernetes cluster with minimum of 3 basic spec nodes and 2 more for potential cluster autoscaling.
+There are two ways to perform Kicksware API deployment.
+To ensure top performance with longer uptime and lesser latency while having effective and automated control over scalability, Kicksware utilizes Kubernetes cluster with minimum of 3 basic spec nodes and 2 more for potential cluster autoscaling.

-Alternative and in fact cheaper and easier way to achieve sufficient results that can be performed with just one VPS server and docker-compose utility.
-However, such temporary savings now may offset by the costs of vertical scaling in the future when demand rises.
+An alternative and in fact, a cheaper and easier way to achieve sufficient results is for deployment to be performed with just one VPS server and docker-compose utility.
+However, such temporary savings now may be offset by the costs of vertical scaling when demand rises in the future.

 ## License